Orbit spaces of equivariantly formal torus actions of complexity one: Introduction

-In this paper we concentrate on equivariantly formal actions, hence Condition \eqref{eqCondJoint} is always satisfied.
+In the first part of the paper we study equivariantly formal actions, hence Condition \eqref{eqCondJoint} is satisfied.
+In the second part, condition~\eqref{eqCondJoint} is taken as a standing assumption.

-The actions of complexity zero and their orbits spaces are well studied in toric topology.
+The actions of complexity zero and their orbit spaces are well studied in toric topology.
 The following lemma describes the orbit spaces of equivariantly formal torus actions of complexity zero.

-\begin{lem}[\cite{MasPan}] Consider an equivariantly formal effective action of $T=T^n$ on $M=M^{2n}$.
+\begin{lem}[\cite{MasPan}] Consider an equivariantly formal smooth effective action of $T=T^n$ on an orientable closed connected manifold $M=M^{2n}$ with isolated fixed points.
 Then the orbit space $P=M/T$ is acyclic.
-Its face structure given by the torus action is the structure of a homological cell complex on $P$. \end{lem}
+Its face structure given by the torus action is the structure of a homology cell complex on $P$. \end{lem}

 Consider an action of complexity one, that is an action of $T^{n-1}$ on $X^{2n}$, and assume that it is in general position.
 Then, according to \cite[Thm.2.10]{AyzCompl}, the orbit space $Q=X/T$ is a closed topological manifold of dimension $n+1$ provided that \eqref{eqCondJoint} holds true.
 Moreover, in this case $\dim Q_i=i$ and $\dim X_i=2i$ for $i\leqslant n-2$, while $\dim Q=n+1$.
 Therefore, $Q$ has faces of dimensions $0$ to $n-2$ and the unique maximal cell of dimension $n+1$ (which is the orbit manifold $Q$ itself).
-All faces except $Q$ will be called proper faces.
-The set $Q_{n-2}$, which is the union of all proper faces, has specific topology which was axiomatized in the notion of the \emph{sponge} in \cite{AyzCompl}.
+All faces except $Q$ will be called \emph{proper faces}.
+The set $Q_{n-2}$, which is the union of all proper faces, has specific topology which was axiomatized in the notion of \emph{a sponge} in \cite{AyzCompl}.
 Our main result concerning torus actions of complexity one is the following.